IBM-Cloud/java-secure-app/README.md

 IBM developers may check out a Secure Coding Adviser (https://secure-coding-advisor.stage1.mybluemix.net/) and find more live XSS lessons, bad-code verse good-code examples, and an education module for XSS attacks and defenses.
 Non-IBM developers can refer to an excellent resource at OWASP about XSS prevention (https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet) to learn more about XSS and its countermeasures.

-## Code against other security vulnearbilities
+## Code against other security vulnerabilities

 In the near future, we intend to incorporate more secure coding examples to mitigate other common security vulnerabilities, such as session hijacking, cross-site request forgery, and SQL/command injection, etc.